philmorefkoung/PySpark-RDD/README.md

 # PySpark-RDD
-Various uses of Spark RDD on large datasets
+Various uses of Spark RDD/SQL/DF on large datasets including using joins, broadcast variables, and UDFs